gcalvoCR/go-grpc-demo/readme.md

 ## Run the client
 The client connects to a gRPC server and supports four subcommands: random, list, stream, upload.

+Note: If you've built the client binary as 'client', you can use the general usage below; otherwise, use the 'go run ./cmd/client ...' examples that follow.

 General usage:
 ```